ZheMann/vcmi/README.md

 4. `dataset/patches/patch_balancer_test.py` same as step 3 but for the test set.

 ## Experiment 1.
 Frames - Training
 Script `constrained_net/train/train.py` can be executed to train the ConstraindNet.
 Bash files to train the ConvNet and ConstrainedNet on e.g. HPC Peregrine can be found in `constrained_net/bash/frames/*`.

+Use param `--model_name` to set the name of your model.
 To continue training from a saved model, specify the path to the particular model by using `--model_path`.

 ## Experiment 1.
 Frames - Predicting